iSarCasm/dota2antimage/README.md

   - laning
       - harassin enemies when no low creeps
+        - harass range 1500
+        - backoff dependens on nearby creeps, their damage to me
+        - harassing rules under tower
+        - dancing
       - reasanable distances
+        - depends on health
       - attacking towers
       - pushing lane
       - use skills when pushing lane (shadow fiend)